Tuesday, September 2, 2025

 I was recently wearing these pants with a vintage pair of thin, blue braces, with red stripes running down the side of the straps.
 The leather tabs are brown, which goes well with the transition to the brown pants.

 My wife and I went on a date to a restaurant and then planned to walk in the nearby park.
-My wife prefers thinner braces, and when she saw me wearing this pair she said, “those are vintage pants and braces, I like them.”
+My wife prefers when I wear thinner braces, and when she saw me wearing this pair she said, “those are vintage pants and braces, I like them.”
 She ran her fingers up and down the front straps.
 The straps have lots of elastic stretch in them still, so they stretched out with the tension.
 She released them and the straps snapped back lightly onto my chest.

 “Vintage braces for vintage pants,” I said.